6qat/book/README.md

 Methods are not themselves function values, but when used in a place where a function value is expected, it is converted automatically to the function value  (http://d.pr/i/pckq).
 It's also called eta-expansion.

+Arrays are specializations of functions in Scala.
+For this reason, accessing an element of an array is made by () instead of [].

 #### Types of method invocation ####